0xSardius/0xSardius/README.md

 - **Education and Workshops** - Training and blockchain literacy

 ## Notable Projects
+- Castmark: Farcaster miniapp that lets you save, organize, and share your favorite casts
 - onchain-Astrodice: A fully onchain astrology reading app that helps you learn about yourself using astrology
 - Vitalia Connect: onchain expert matching and community reputation building platform